dmckinnon/stitch/README.md

 I'm now going to start referring to these feature points we've been talking about as 'keypoints'.
 Because they are points that are key to matching the two images ... anyway.
 We now want to create keypoint descriptors, which are unique numbers for each keypoint/feature so that if we ever saw this again, we could easily identify it, or at least say "look, this one is very similar to that one, as their identifying numbers are close".

 So, for now, how do we make these 'keypoint IDs'?
 What identifies a keypoint uniquely?
 Instead of saying ID, I'm going to use the word 'descriptor', because all the literature does that, but all that means is 'something that describes', and you can replace it with ID and you lose little.
 As always, there are many ways of making descriptors for keypoints.
 BRIEF descriptors, SURF descriptors ... different descriptors have different strengths and weaknesses, like robustness to various conditions, or small size but similar identifying power ... but here, because I wanted to learn them, I chose SIFT descriptors.
+This stands for the [Scale-Invariant Feature Transform](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform).

 Once again, AI Shack has [quite a good description of SIFT descriptors](http://aishack.in/tutorials/sift-scale-invariant-feature-transform-features/) - in fact, a good description of the entire [SIFT feature detector](http://www.aishack.in/tutorials/sift-scale-invariant-feature-transform-introduction/) too.
 I encourage reading both (the second is the whole series, the first link is just the last page in the series.
 It's not a long series).

+I'll attempt to write my own briefer description here.
+So what's unique about a feature?
+Well, the patch around and including it, up to a certain size.
+On an image of a face, the corner of an eye is pretty unique, if you get a decent-sized patch around it - a bit of eye, some crinkles if the face is smiling, etc. What makes these things unique?
+Or rather, how do we capture this uniqueness?

+Once again, gradients.
+The change in intensity - going from mild skin (say.
+The skin could be darker, but this example works best on a really pale person), to the darker shadow of a crinkle, back to mild skin - can be measured best by the gradient of a line through that area.
+If we get a little patch over a face crinkle, then we could find a dominant gradient vector for that patch - pointing perpendicular to the crinkle since that's the direction of the greatest change (light to dark).
+This dominant gradient vector, both in angle and magnitude, can then be used to identify such a patch.

+Ok, so we can identify a little patch with one edge.
+But aren't features corners?
+So, let's do more patches.
+SIFT creates a 4x4 grid of patches, with the feature at the centre of it all.
+Each patch is 4x4 pixels (so 16x16 pixels total to scan over).
+We find the dominant gradient vector for each patch - the vector angles are bucketed into one of 8 buckets, just to simplify things - and then we list all these in sequence.
+This string of bits - magnitude, angle, magnitude, angle, etc, for 16 gradient vectors around the feature, is the unqiue descriptor that defines the feature.

+There are a couple of things worth mentioning.
+The angle of each gradient is taken relative to the angle of the feature (when we create the feature, we measure the angle of the gradient in a smaller patch centred on the feature), to make this descriptor rotationally invariant.
+Another thing is that all the magnitudes are normalised, capped at 0.2, and normalised again, so as to make the vector invariant to drastic illumination.
+This all means that if we look at the feature again from a different angle, or under mildly different lighting, we should still be able to uniquely match it to the original.

+All of this is explained with nice diagrams in the AI Shack link above.

 ### Tunable parameters
-technically, #define ILLUMINANCE_BOUND 0.2f
-#define NN_RATIO 0.8,
-but Lowe kind of already tuned them
+technically, ILLUMINANCE_BOUND and NN_RATIO, each in Features.h, are tunable parameters, but Lowe (the inventor of SIFT) tuned these parameters already and found the values they have to be experimentally pretty good.
+Still, feel free to change them.

 ### Other notes
+- Strictly speaking, SIFT features are captured at multiple scales, and thus the descriptors are created at different scales too, but I was just simplifying things and got features at only one scale.

 ## Feature Matching